ricedh/drafts/04-mallet.md

 ## Rationale

-Why we wanted to separate regular ads from jailor's notices programmatically.

 Through our close readings of our runaway slave advertisement corpora, we quickly realized that a significant portion of the ads present were not ads posted by owners searching for runaways, but ads posted by jailers who had captive runaways and were searching for the owners.
 While most of the language and intent in these ads were similar, there were enough differences to justify sorting them out from the other ads.
 From a geographic standpoint, these ads were the end-points of slaves' runaway journeys, and can be plotted differently than runaway ads, which serve as a starting point of slaves' journeys.
 From a data analysis perspective, the ads do not include categories of information like reward value or means of escape and would interfere with the collection of consistent data from ads on those categories.
 Finally, the capture notices also served as an independent source of information, since sorting them out would lead to new insights on how laws on slave capture and return were put into effect, or how they varied in terms of language from ads posted by slave owners.
 While these ads individually can be identified and sorted out of a corpus, both the number of runaway ads being dealt with and the number of capture notices prohibited this due to time constraints.
 However, differences in language and terminology between the types of ads made it possible to train a computer to differentiate between them based on these variables.

 ## Methodology

-Our method for using the MALLET topic modeling package to separate ads.

 Our first step was to generate three topic models, one for each of the three states for which we had advertisements.
 To do this we downloaded and ran [MALLET](http://mallet.cs.umass.edu).
 Because [our data](index.html#our-data) were already stored in separate text files, one for each ad, we were able to train topics on our ads using MALLET's command-line options and a [tutorial on topic modeling at the Programming Historian](http://programminghistorian.org/lessons/topic-modeling-and-mallet).